jpvantassel/python3-course/intro/modules.md

 A pervasive practice when importing modules is to use the syntax `from module import *`, this imports everything from `module` without preserving the namespace.
-This __should almost always be avoided__ as you may accidentally use variable, function, or classe names that are the same as those inside `module` and unwittingly overwrite them.
-By doing so the module may no longer appear to work leading you to beleive the bug is in the module and not the code you have written.
+This __should almost always be avoided__ as you may accidentally use variable, function, or class names that are the same as those inside `module` and unwittingly overwrite them.
+By doing so the module may no longer appear to work leading you to believe the bug is in the module and not the code you have written.
 Namespaces after all _"are one honking great idea"_ and we should embrace their use.